The coolest Target home products under $100 - CNN Underscored

 Made By Design 3-Tier Metal Utility Cart ($35; target.com)

 As parents coast to coast have grappled with remote learning over the past year, many have done their best to create organized learning stations for their kids.
-And no product is better at corralling artwork, school supplies and charging chrome books than this 3-tier metal cart from Target’s Made by Design brand.
+And no product is better at corralling artwork, school supplies and charging Chromebooks than this three-tier metal cart from Target’s Made By Design brand.
 Available in light gray, white and navy, the cart has nearly 1,400 positive reviews and is well worth the hype.
-It’s portable and sleek and works great in an office, bathroom, playroom, kitchen, you name it.
+It’s portable and sleek and works great in an office, bathroom, playroom, kitchen…you name it.

 Opalhouse Printed Cotton Percale Sheet Set (starting at $34.99; target.com)

-We’ve got another Serena & Lily dupe right here, and nope, we’re not mad at it.
+We’ve got another Serena & Lily lookalike right here, and nope, we’re not mad at it.
 Featuring a slew of bohemian prints, these 100% cotton sheets are a Target shopper favorite, with more than 1,300 positive reviews.
-Oeko-Tex-certified, the set includes a fitted and top sheet, as well as two pillowcases and are available in full through California King sizes.
+Oeko-Tex certified, the set includes a fitted and top sheet as well as two pillowcases and are available in full through California king sizes.